MOUNT VERNON Invitational and NIETOC TOC Qualifier

 Policy Debate:

-1) I am a Stock Issues judge - I debated Oxford (slightly different form of what you do today), NDT, and CEDA formats in HS and College.
-Topicality, Inherency, Significance, Solvency, Ads/Disads.
-Aff must win all 5.
+1) By default, I am a Stock Issues judge - I debated Oxford (a slightly different form of what you do today), NDT, and CEDA formats in HS and College, all of which used this time-honored and tested framework: Topicality, Inherency, Significance, Solvency, Ads/Disads.
+Aff must win all five.
 Neg needs only win one issue decisively.
-(Assuming a priori voters don’t come into play)
+(Assuming a priori voters don’t come into play, which is rare).

 2) I give VASTLY more weight to on-case arguments.
 Inherency and Solvency are my most common reasons for voting NEG.
 I consider Topicality a time suck unless the case is grossly non-topical.
 I despise debates that become pure T or just K's (or only these 2 things), and the team I feel is most to blame for creating that problem will lose my ballot every time.
 Significance and Inherency are the two most overlooked issues in debate today - I won over 80% of my negatives on these 2 issues as a young debater, and I miss hearing those arguments.
 I LOVE a good counterplan that gives a clear, net-competitive alternative to the Aff case.